Types of business licenses: How to get the right one

 Once you understand what business licenses you’ll need, there’s a couple of steps you must take before you apply:

-Apply for an employer identification number (EIN): Also known as a federal employer identification number, an EIN is a unique number issued by the IRS to businesses for tax purposes.
-The process for getting an EIN for your business is free and easy to complete online through the IRS website.
+Apply for an employer identification number (EIN): Also known as a federal employer ID number, an EIN is a unique number issued by the IRS to businesses for tax purposes.
+The process for getting an EIN for your business is free and easy to complete online through the IRS.gov website.
 Your EIN will be issued to you immediately once you fill out the online application.

 Choose your business name: You’ll probably need to select a “doing business as" (DBA) name if you don’t want to use the name on your business incorporation papers to market yourself.
 If so, you may need to pay a small fee and file a DBA name with your county clerk’s office.